Garlic is not just a spice but a natural powerhouse – strengthening veins, brain, and joints while also having antibacterial properties!

 Medical Disclaimer

-The recipes and information provided here are for informational purposes only and do not replace the advice of a doctor or medical professional.
-If you have any health concerns or uncertainties, always consult a physician.
+The recipes and information provided here are for informational purposes only and do not replace the advice of a physician or other healthcare professional.
+If you have any health concerns or uncertainties, you should always consult a doctor.